 Their predictions could not have been more wrong.

 Six weeks after the laptops were deployed, our client found that only four laptops had failed.
 The failures were due to bad hard drives installed by the manufacturer, not as a result of rough handling by the pushers.

 Two months after the laptops were sent to the field, an even more interesting phenomenon occurred.
 The crew pushers had figured out how to use the laptops to make it easier for them to process field tickets.
-During a follow up audit, the QHS&E group found that more than 60% of the pushers had created digital field tickets in Excel or Word.
-When asked, the pushers stated that they had worked with everyone from their kids to office administrators to figure out how to duplicate the field-tickets electronically.
+During a follow-up audit, the QHS&E group found more than 60% of the pushers had created digital field tickets in Excel or Word.
+When asked, the pushers stated they had worked with everyone from their kids to office administrators to figure out how to duplicate the field tickets electronically.